au-research/ARDC-23-things/_things/thing-11.md

 **Reflect** on XML as a metadata tool.

-**Consider** the metadata creation tools we have explored in Thing 11 - what needs to happen for these tools to have much wider uptake?
+**Consider** the metadata creation tools we have explored in this thing - what needs to happen for these tools to have much wider uptake?